 Signing a Business Associates agreement is but the first step in terms of what you have to do.
 Under the Omnibus Rule, which was effective March 26, 2013, a covered entity must obtain assurances that a Business Associate, and any subcontractor of them that have access to your PHI, is meeting with the requirements of HIPAA.
 The law requires a Business Associate Agreement.
 It also states that covered entities must obtain assurances from their Business Associates indicating they are compliant with HIPAA.

-The Business Associate Attestation Form must be completed annually to provide these "assurances”.
+The Business Associate Attestation Form must be completed annually to provide these "assurances.”
 This is all related to the Business Associate, not your training and policies.
 Consider the attestation form an affidavit where the Business Associate is confirming the completion of their contract requirements.
-In other words, the Business Associates must meet the same requirements you do regarding HIPAA which include among everything else the Risk Assessment, training, policies and procedures, and everything else we cover in this compliance program.
+In other words, the Business Associates must meet the same requirements you do regarding HIPAA, which include, among everything else, the Risk Assessment, training, policies and procedures, and everything else we cover in this compliance program.

-Should you have any questions or concerns, contact us via the following:
+For questions or concerns, contact us via the following:

 - Chatbox/window on your Complete Compliance Suite screen.